ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

    Make sure that you use only one NFS version to access the datastore.
 Consequences of mounting one or more hosts to the same datastore by using different versions can result in data corruption.
    {: important}

 7. On the **Name and configuration** screen, enter the name that you want to call the VMware datastore.
 Additionally, enter the hostname of the NFS server.
-Using the FQDN for the NFS server produces the best traffic distribution to the underlying server.
+Using the fully qualified domain name (FQDN) for the NFS server produces the best traffic distribution to the underlying server.
 IP address is also valid but is used less frequently and only in specific instances.
 Enter the folder name in the form of `/foldername`.
 8. On the **Host accessibility** screen, select one or more hosts that you want to mount the NFS VMware&reg; datastore on and click **next**.
 9. Review the inputs on the next screen and click **Finish**.
 10. Repeat for any additional {{site.data.keyword.filestorage_short}} volumes.